Games & Quizzes

 /əˈdäpt/

 (Of a child) legally joined another family.
-To take on responsibility for something.
+To legally take a child into your family.